PavelSozonov/macos-socks-proxy-tunnel-autostart/README.md

 This guide provides instructions on how to configure an SSH tunnel with a SOCKS proxy to auto-start on macOS using `launchctl`.

-The setup has been tested on macOS Sonoma 14.5.
+The setup has been tested on macOS Sonoma 14.5  (Apple Silicon).

 ## Prerequisite